 PSO levy;

-- The Public Service Obligation Levy (PSO) is charged on all electricity customers and designed to support the national policy objectives of security of supply, the use of indigenous fuels (i.e. peat) and the use of renewable energy sources in electricity generation.
+• The Public Service Obligation Levy (PSO) is charged on all electricity customers and designed to support the national policy objectives of security of supply, the use of indigenous fuels (i.e. peat) and the use of renewable energy sources in electricity generation.
 The CRU updates the PSO charge annually.
 The updated rates apply from the 1st of October until the 30th of September every year.
-Commercial PSO levies for 2020/2021 are set out below versus 2019/2020.
+The CRU made a decision to issue a credit for the 2022/23 period.
+The credit will be issued on a pro rata basis from March 2023.
+Associated credits are set out below: